makoConstruct/jostletree.rs/README.md

 The data structure is generic over span types, but `f32`s and `f64`s wont work because they do not implement `Ord`.
 (The reason they don't implement Ord is that there exists a float for which neither a < b nor a > b.
 Can you guess which float it is?.
 It's `NaN`. `NaN` is also the reason floats can't implement `Eq`.
 There are some data structures that will actually break and do unsafe things if you give trick them into using floats, for this reason. `NaN`s are pretty horrible, really.)

 But fear not.
 You can just use https://crates.io/crates/noisy_float.
 It's a no-overhead wrapper around floats that disallows `NaN`s.

-## Other Possible Applications

-It was conceived for the application of storing enormous sequence, or tree UIs, where multiple users could be altering the structure at the same time.
-Users would be able to view an approximate overview, to jump to arbitrary offsets instantly, all in logorithmic time.
-Actually doing this might require some concurrency work though

-I made this mainly because it pinged my heuristics for potential usefulness and I couldn't find any preexisting implementations.
-Hopefully others can think of more applications than I can.

 ## Past work